Free shipping to USA 1

 Lifespan / Quality

-To ensure your are getting a high quality weed barrier, here are some things to look for.
+To ensure you are getting a high quality weed barrier, here are some things to look for.

 • UV Resistance: Look for fabrics with UV stabilizers added to the fabric to ensure they are able to last for your desired timeframe under heavy sunlight.
 Check how long each supplier claims that their fabric lasts under the sun.